A 'fatal' abnormality

-Babies with serious abnormalities have a Right to Life
+Babies with a serious abnormality have a right to Life

 Sadly, some parents are told that their baby may not live for long after birth, or might not make it to birth at all.
 But those children, until such time as nature takes its course, are alive and kicking, and have the same right to life as every other child.